 - 3-5 tbsp. olive oil

 - sea salt, crushed red pepper, and lemon zest to taste

 Chop garlic.
 Smell how delicious it is.
 Ponder the genesis of garlic cologne.

-But seriously… Cut the thick bottom of the stem off the broccoli rabe.
+Cut the thick bottom of the stem off the broccoli rabe.
+Discard stems and set aside.
+Slice or crumble the sausage.
 Coat a skillet with a thin layer of olive oil and set on medium heat.
 Add sliced sausage and cook to brown the sausage.
 Lower to medium heat then add garlic.
 Sauté for another minute and then add the broccoli rabe.
 Season with salt, crushed red pepper, and lemon zest.
 Toss the broccoli rabe in more olive oil and continue stirring occasionally.
 Cook on medium for about 15 minutes or until broccoli rabe is completely wilted.